A Lifestyle website by Amber Lucas: travel, wine, and culture.

 Landscape with the Fall of Icarus, by Pieter Bruegel

-In his explorations of the alchemy of paint, from the mining of pigment, to the interpretation of the finished piece of art, he asks what is Alchemy?
+In his explorations of the alchemy of paint, from the mining of the pigment, to the interpretation of the finished piece of art, he asks what is Alchemy?
 And the reader soon learns: it is the practice of taking a finished product (such as the paint medium, or the finished painting) and extracting from it until one has the original, and purified elements used to create it.
 Essentially: taking something whole, and reducing to stand-alone (pure) individual pieces.

-History often rewrites the brave and trailblazing actions of others as cautionary tales.
-Dreams are watered down into cozy sound bites that barely resemble the booming timbre of what originally filled the chest…it is impossible to soar for the sun with a featherweight conviction.
+History favors to rewrite the brave and trailblazing actions of others as cautionary tales.
+(Or in an equally perplexing way, it will seek to absorb a heroes conviction while hiding its hands; such as the praise of MLK Jr.: choosing only to remember him as 'peaceful', whilst ignoring the fact that he was assassinated as a result of once being 'the most hated man in America').
+Their dreams are watered down into cozy sound bites that barely resemble the booming timbre of what originally filled their chests…But here is the truth: it is impossible to soar to the sun with a featherweight conviction.
 No, the potential had been realized; even the seemingly impossible one.
 But one will be damned if they fail to take into honest account those who stand on the sidelines passively (or actively) hoping to see grand achievements repackaged as caution: it’s a rewriting of a truth that they haven’t understood.

 © A•Mused